pH200/cycle-react/docs/cycle-js-driver.md

 defined from `Cycle.run`, it would be weird if we merged this context only for the root definition.

-Plus, Cycle-React's `createReactClass` was not only designed to be returning the native React class, but also it can be used without the `Cycle.run`.
-So it's weird if we changed the `createReactClass` by using drivers without making it running with `Cycle.run`.
+Plus, Cycle-React's `component` was not only designed to be returning the native React class, but also it can be used without the `Cycle.run`.
+So it's weird if we changed the `component` by using drivers without making it running with `Cycle.run`.